ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 When phone books were still widely used, one found a person's phone number by searching for their name and corresponding phone number in the book.
 Requesting a domain from the DNS behaves similarly.
 If your computer doesn't already have the IP address saved (or "cached"), your computer sends a request to the DNS with the domain you are searching for.
 The DNS then returns the corresponding IP address, and you connect to the website.

-Although CodeCapsules provides a default domain, the domain is generic and probably doesn't look as appropriate as a personal domain would.
+Although CodeCapsules provides a default domain, the domain probably doesn't look as appropriate as a personal domain would.
 Let's change that.
-This tutorial will guide you through buying a domain name and associating it with your CodeCapsules hosted web-application.
+This tutorial will guide you through buying a domain name and routing it to your CodeCapsules hosted web-application.
 You'll also learn a bit more about the DNS and related topics along the way.

 ## Prerequisites